What does it take to lose weight and keep it off when you’re addicted to junk food?

 What can you eat if you are a food addict?

 You have to plan ahead and learn new recipes.
-The best structure I have found for amazing results in dealing with food addiction is the Bright Line Eating Book, combined with a whole-foods plant-based diet.
+The best structure I have found for amazing results in dealing with food addiction, is the Bright Line Eating Boot Camp, combined with a whole plant-based diet.

-No matter which diet you decide is right for you, you will want to include whole, unrefined foods, using organic when you can and plan ahead.
+No matter which diet you decide is right; you will want to include whole, unrefined foods, using organic when you can and plan ahead.

 Include lots of veggies and probably fruits and possibly some animal products.
 The ratios of starches to fats and proteins will vary depending on your personal needs.

 - Processed chemical laden refined foods, sugar, and flour

 - Gluten is also hard on most human systems and some people avoid all grains